How to Fix Your Sleep Schedule: A 7-Step Plan

 Step 6: Build a 30-Minute Wind-Down Routine

-• A warm shower or bath (10 minutes to 2 hours before bed) — this triggers a drop in core body temperature that promotes sleep onset
+• A warm shower or bath (10 minutes to 2 hours before bed) triggers a drop in core body temperature that promotes sleep onset.

-• Slow breathing exercises, such as the 4-7-8 method: inhale for 4 counts, hold for 7, exhale for 8
+• Slow breathing exercises, such as the 4-7-8 method: inhale for 4 counts, hold for 7, exhale for 8, can help you relax.

 • Light reading (physical book, not a backlit screen)